 Micturition is the process of eliminating water and electrolytes from the urinary system, commonly known as urinating.
 It has two discrete phases: the storage/continence phase, when urine is stored in the bladder; and the voiding phase, where urine is released through the urethra.

-In this article we shall look specifically at the storage phase of micturition, its regulation and consider some clinical relevance.
+In this article, we shall look specifically at the storage phase of micturition, and its regulation and consider some clinical relevance.

 The storage phase of micturition is controlled at the highest level by continence centres of the brain.
 These in turn control the continence centres of the spinal cord.
 Storage of urine requires relaxation of the detrusor muscle of the bladder, and simultaneous contraction of both the internal urethral sphincters (IUS) and external urethral sphincters (EUS).

 The bladder and IUS are under the control of the autonomic nervous system.
 The EUS is under the control of the somatic nervous system.
 This means only the EUS can be voluntarily opened or closed to control micturition, the others are controlled automatically.